shathaway/kadira-notes/Kadira-Notes.md

 This is useful for developer code maintence, but may cause issues when deploying to a **kadira** account for running as a system sesrvice.

-- kadira-engine is a node.js application
+If your hosting is dedicated to a single version of npm and node.js, you may wish to install a global execution path for npm and node.js.
-- kadira-rma is a node.js application
+Our development environment does not use global access for npm and node.js.
-- kadira-ui is a meteor application
+Versions managed by (nvm) and are cached in the user login directory as the (~/.nvm) path.

-Installing Node Version Manager
+### Installing Node Version Manager
 The (nvm) Node Version Manager is available from [github.com/nvm-sh/nvm](https://github.com/nvm-sh/nvm).
 Installing NVM is done by coping the "install.sh" file from the repository and running it from an account on your local machine.

-~/.nvm/ is the directory that implements the **nvm** command and holds the executable instances for **npm** and **node**.
+~/.nvm/ is the directory that implements the **nvm** command and holds cached executables for **npm** and **node** commands.
+The **.bashrc** bash configuration file or its equivalent implements **nvm** as an alias command.

 ### Installing Meteor
 See: [meteor.com/install](https://www.meteor.com/install) for installation notes.